This page gives information on the kinds of support that are available if you have queries, concerns, compliments or complaints.

 How to make a formal complaint:

-If it hasn't been possible to resolve your concerns locally, you have two options to make a formal complaint in writing.
+If it hasn't been possible to resolve your concerns locally, you should make a formal complaint in writing.

 You should do this as soon as possible.
 The timeframe for making a complaint is 12 months after the event (or within 12 months of becoming aware that you have cause to complain).